ITMax2026/Active-Directory-Lab/05 - Join a client VM and test GPOs.md

   2. Test the DNS
     - From Terminal ping ad.lab - if you get a reply DNS is working

-Part 5 - Join the Domain
+5. Join the Domain
   1. System > About > click Domain or Workgroup
   2. Click Change to Rename this computer of change its domain or workgroup
   3. Click Member of: Domain > Fill in ad.lab > Fill in Username: Administrator and Password
   4. Restart computer

-Part 6 - Move Client-01 into Workstations OU
+6. Move Client-01 into Workstations OU
   - When the Winodws 11 VM joins the domain, Active Directory puts the Client-01 object into the default computers container.
   - However, the login GPO is linked to the Workstations OU.
 The default computers container is outside the OU so the policy doesn't apply to the VM
   1. Open Active Directory Users and Computers
   2. Open the Computers container > Drag Client-01 into the Workstations OU, which is inside the DemoCorp_Root OU
   3. On the client open Command Prompt > type gpupdate /force > wait for it to say 'Computer policy update has completed successfully

-Part 7 - Test the Lab
+7. Test the Lab

   Test 1: AUP Banner (Computer policy)
     1. Restart the Winodws 11 client VM
       - Before you type a password, you should see the pop-up: "Security Warning: This system is for authorized use only"